-These changes were not properly consulted upon.

-- The consultation procedure followed by the Vale was inadequate both in terms of the time and the manner in which it was conducted. - The time allocated did not allow the Parish Council sufficient time to consult with residents and it was only able to respond by holding an Extraordinary Council meeting. - The contents of the leaflet supplied by the Vale were profoundly unsatisfactory.
+- With the possible exception of Area 6 these changes were not properly consulted upon. - The consultation procedure followed by the Vale was inadequate both in terms of the time and the manner in which it was conducted. - The time allocated did not allow CPC sufficient time to consult with residents and it was only able to respond by holding an Extraordinary Council meeting. - 1500 leaflets were left for the Parish Clerk, who was expected to organise their distribution with no notice. - The contents of the leaflet were profoundly unsatisfactory.
 It set out the Vale's case for building houses but failed to cover any of the surrounding issues nor did it mention that the Vale was consulting on a wider range of sites.

-The Vale missed clear opportunities to draw this wider consultation to the attention of residents:
+The Vale missed 3 clear opportunities to draw this wider consultation to the attention of residents: